Young Money Entertainment: History

 In December 2012 Mack Maine announced a second Young Money album would be released.
 In February 2013, label co-owner Birdman released a compilation mixtape with Cash Money and Young Money titled Rich Gang: All Stars.
 Shortly after, Birdman announced compilation album Rich Gang and its schedule for release to be on May 21, 2013.
 He added Rich Gang would feature members of Cash Money, Young Money and various Young Money collaborators.
 The first single from the project, "Tapout", was released on March 12, 2013, and featured Lil Wayne, Future, Mack Maine, and Nicki Minaj and produced by 808 Mafia's Southside and TM88.
 The album would then be pushed back to July 23, 2013.

 On January 22, 2014, it was revealed that Young Money would be releasing their own compilation album on March 11, 2014, titled Young Money: Rise of an Empire.
 That same day, the first single "We Alright" featuring Lil Wayne, Birdman and Euro was released.
 Drake's Nothing Was the Same leftover "Trophies" would also be included on the album.

 The album's second single, "Senile", was released February 14, 2014.
 It is by Tyga, Nicki Minaj and Lil Wayne and was produced by David D.A.
 Doman.
 "Trophies" and Minaj's "Lookin Ass" were met with more chart success than the first two singles.

 After years of tensions with Birdman and Universal Music Group over unpaid advances and rights to his catalogue, Lil Wayne filed for lawsuit in 2015 initially for $51 million.
 In 2018, Lil Wayne and Universal settled, which detailed Lil Wayne would be compensated over $10 million from previously failed payments, and Young Money's ownership would be transferred from Cash Money to Universal directly.
 Additionally, Birdman's 49 percent ownership in Young Money would be transferred to Wayne, which took effect on September 13, 2018.

 In June 2020, Lil Wayne, through the Young Money name, sold his master recordings in a settlement from Republic Records to its overhead company, Universal Music Group for $100 million.
-It was confirmed later in December when, arising out of recent court filings from Lil Wayne's lawsuit with his former manager Ronald Sweeney, that the settlement not only included his masters, but also the entire Young Money Entertainment catalog, including Nicki Minaj, Drake, Tyga, among other artists in their roster.
+It was confirmed later in December that the settlement not only included his masters, but also the entire Young Money Entertainment catalog, including Nicki Minaj, Drake, Tyga, among other artists in their roster.
 As of December 2020, UMG reportedly owns all of Drake's pre-2018 album catalogue that has been released with the Young Money record label.